SPISE Internship Program

 By immersing students in such an environment, CADSTI-NE and CSF hope to increase the low numbers of Caribbean students pursuing advanced degrees in science and engineering.
 The long-term goal is to stimulate more technology-based entrepreneurship within the Caribbean, in order to help to diversify the economies of the region and raise the standard of living of the people.

 Applicants must be graduates of the Student Program for Innovation in Science and Engineering (SPISE) and at least 18 years of age.
 Transcripts and essays are required.
-The deadline for submission is March 15.
+The deadline for submission is in January.
 Other requirements are found on the application form, available from CADSTI-NE.

-CADSTI-NE reviews the applications and notifies applicants of decisions around the middle of April.
+CADSTI-NE reviews the applications and notifies applicants of decisions in April.
 To select the students, the CADSTI-NE Admissions Committee ranks the students according to the student internship program criteria.
 Selected students are then matched to the available internships.

 “My internship was eye-opening.
 I got to perform a whole lot of protein biochemistry lab procedures including SDS-PAGE and Capillary Isoelectric Focusing”– Candice Greene, 2014 summer intern and SPISE graduate.